dherault/serverless-offline/README.md

 For each debug run:
 `node-debug sls offline`

 The system will start in wait status.
-This will also automatically start the chrome browser and wait for you to set breakpoints for inspection.
+This will also automatically start the Chrome browser and wait for you to set breakpoints for inspection.
 Set the breakpoints as needed and, then, click the play button for the debugging to continue.

-Depending on the breakpoint, you may need to call the URL path for your function in separate browser window for your serverless function to be run and made available for debugging.
+Depending on the breakpoint, you may need to call the URL path for your function in a separate browser window for your serverless function to be run and made available for debugging.

 ### Interactive Debugging with Visual Studio Code (VSC)